Blaubot/Blaubot/website/quickstart-android.md

 # Add permissions to AndroidManifest.xml
-Add the neded permissions to the the root element of your `AndroidManifest.xml`.
+Add the needed permissions to the the root element of your `AndroidManifest.xml`.
 Which of the below permissions you actually require depends on the Blaubot-Instance you intend to use.
 For now we use Bluetooth: